 * All hanging paintings, photos, and other wall-based items MUST be properly wired with framing wire.
 Small, circular hooks or triangles that often come on Michael’s-style frames are not able to be used with our hanging system.
+The hanging wire should not be visible when the item is hung.
+Usually on frames one connects the wire to the frame 1/3rd of the way down from the top and tight enough that when on the hook the wire doesn’t pull above the frame top.
+How to Wire a Frame

 * A work submitted to a BVAA show that involves judging cannot have been submitted to any previous BVAA show that involved judging, whether or not it won an award.
 It is fine if the work was shown at previous BVAA shows that did not involve judging.
+It’s fine if the work was shown at other groups’ judged shows.

 * Works submitted to the BVAA must be original work created by the submitting artist.
 All entries must contain copyright-free material or material released with consent from the original source.
 Unauthorized use of any copyrighted images, text, or other material will not be accepted.